TomasJohansson/crsTransformations/docs/README.md

         int epsgWgs84  = EpsgNumber.WORLD__WGS_84__4326;
         int epsgSweRef = EpsgNumber.SWEDEN__SWEREF99_TM__3006;
         // The above "EpsgNumber" class with LOTS OF constants (and more constants classes) have been generated,
-        // using "FreeMarker" and database downloaded from EPSG ( http://www.epsg.org or http://www.epsg-registry.org )
+        // using "FreeMarker" and database downloaded from EPSG ( http://www.epsg.org )

         CrsCoordinate centralStockholmWgs84 = CrsCoordinateFactory.latLon(59.330231, 18.059196, epsgWgs84);
         // https://kartor.eniro.se/m/03Yxp